ChaeheonLee/SWE_2021_41_2024_2_week_6/README.md

 >
 > The first part is the host directory, second is container directory.
 The host directory was created and mounted beforehand.
 >
-> And lastly, check version of Linux OS currently being used
+> And lastly, checking the version of Linux currently being used
 >> ```go
 >> docker exec ossp-container cat /etc/os-release
 >> ```